dining-philosopher/litefeeder/README.md

 <!---![](foto/20191010_142910_result.jpg "silicone mold with nylon axle inserted")-->
 <!---![](foto/20191010_155337_result.jpg "template aligned to the liteplacer")-->

+Replace one of the screws that hold the lower linear bearing with the 35 mm screw and attach the cap nut so your machine can push the lever.
+![feeders in place](foto/20191011_121257_result.jpg "feeders in place 4")

 It's time to ruin the table where the machine rests.
 But before this you need to determine the right Y position for your feeders.
 Insert some tape into the feeder and push the lever several times.
 Now you know that it works (hopefully) and the machine nozzle should be above the first part cell not covered by the spring.
 Try to find such Y position that your feeder pickup coordinate will be almost at the lowest allowed Y coordinate (it is -3 mm in case of the liteplacer, so aim to about -2 mm).
-![feeders in place](foto/20191011_121257_result.jpg "feeders in place 4")
 ![feeder in action](foto/20191011_121424_result.jpg "feeder in action 1")
 <!---![feeder in action](foto/20191011_121431_result.jpg "feeder in action 2")-->